The Safest Way To Remove Old Kernels In Ubuntu

 Remove Old Kernels In Ubuntu using purge-old-kernels utility

-purge-old-kernels utility comes with Ubuntu 16.04 LTS by default.
-In old versions, you have to install ‘byobu’ or ‘bikeshed’ to use this utility.
+The purge-old-kernels utility comes preinstalled with Ubuntu 16.04 LTS and newer versions by default.
+In older versions, you have to install ‘byobu’ or ‘bikeshed’ to use this utility.

 To remove the old Kernels safely, just run: